ruro122020/ruro122020/README.md

 Hi, I'm Ruth 👋
 I work at AtlasIED building a distribution system and backend infrastructure that runs software reliably on remote hardware.
 I like working close to the systems level and figuring out the unglamorous things that make software trustworthy: fault tolerance, clean error handling, and security built in from the start.
 I'm not tied to one corner of engineering.
 I enjoy picking up unfamiliar problems and learning what I need to solve them, whether that's networking, security, or low-level systems work.
-I like to document what I've learned on my <a href="https://ruro122020.github.io/portfolio/" style="text-decoration: none;"> website </a>
+This is where I build my ideas and I like to write about what I learn from them at [kmalloc.dev](https://kmalloc.dev/writing/).

 <!-- <p align=center>
   <img width=400 height=200 src="https://github-readme-stats.vercel.app/api?username=ruro122020&show_icons=true&theme=radical"/>